Approximating Multistage Matching Problems: Introduction

+\paragraph{Preprocessing and Observations.} Given a graph~$G = (V,E)$, a single edge~$e$ is \emph{allowed} if there exists a perfect matching~$M$ in~$G$ with $e \in M$ and \emph{forbidden} otherwise.
+A graph is \emph{matching-covered} if all its edges are allowed (cf.~\cite{LP86} for a concise characterization of matching-covered graphs).
+Forbidden edges can easily be found in polynomial time; see e.g.~\cite{RV89} for an efficient algorithm.
 A simple preprocessing for \MIM and \MUM is to remove the forbidden edges in each stage, as they will never be part of a multistage matching.
-Thereby, we obtain an equivalent \emph{reduced} temporal graph, i.e., a temporal graph whose stages are free.
-In the following, we thus assume w.l.o.g.\ that the given temporal graph is reduced.
+Thereby, we obtain an equivalent \emph{reduced} temporal graph, i.e., a temporal graph whose stages are matching-covered.
+If any stage in the reduced temporal graph contains no edges (but vertices), the instance is infeasible.
+In the following, we thus assume w.l.o.g.\ that the given temporal graph is reduced and \emph{feasible}, i.e., in each stage there exists some perfect matching.

-\begin{observation} Let \G be a reduced 2-stage graph and pick any $e\in E_\cap$.
-For each stage there is a perfect matching that includes $e$.
-Thus, there exists a multistage perfect matching with intersection profit at least $1$ if $E_\cap\neq\varnothing$. \end{observation}
+\begin{observation} Let \G be a reduced 2-stage graph.
+For any $e\in E_\cap$, there is a perfect matching in each stage that includes~$e$.
+Thus, there is a multistage perfect matching with profit at least $1$ if $E_\cap\neq\varnothing$. \end{observation}

-\begin{observation} For any multistage perfect matching $(M_i)_{i\in[\tau]}$ it holds for each $i\in[\tau - 1]$ that $\max(n_i/2,n_{i+1}/2) \leq |M_i\cup M_{i+1}| = \uprofit(M_i,M_{i+1}) \leq 2\max(n_i/2,n_{i+1}/2)$.
+\begin{observation} For any multistage perfect matching $(M_i)_{i\in\range{\tau}}$, it holds for each $i\in\range{\tau-1}$ that $\max(n_i/2,n_{i+1}/2) \leq |M_i\cup M_{i+1}| = \uprofit(M_i,M_{i+1}) \leq 2\max(n_i/2,n_{i+1}/2)$.
 Thus, computing any multistage perfect matching is an immediate $2$-approximation for \MUM. \end{observation}